It is said that there was

 customs.
 Matagi-Inus were raised in these areas

-(description of the area's natural conditions such as climate, topography and
+of the area's natural conditions such as climate, topography and geology) and

-the district by the mountains to the east and by the climate to the south.
+the mountains to the east and by the climate to the south.
+Access to the

-Access to the south during the coldest part of the winter was not possible
+south during the coldest part of the winter was not possible either by land

 Old history books such as Kojiki (712AD) and Nihon Shoki (720AD) contain references to dogs.
 In the Kamakura